vexeye/vex/README.md

 ## Printing, logging & debugging

-Vexx has all the functionality to print to the terminal using `7` different log levels for general purpose use.
+vex has all the functionality to print to the terminal using `7` different log levels for general purpose use.

 ### General purpose